Muhammadjunaidmalik1/SpectraSense-Advanced-PCB-Visio-thermal-fault-detection-system/README.md

 python calibration.py
 ```

-2. **Update calibration matrix** - Use the transformation matrix from calibration in the this file to run both cameras simultaneously:
+2. **Update calibration matrix** - Use the transformation matrix obtained from calibration in the this file to run both cameras simultaneously:
 ```bash
 python run_calibrated_cams.py
 ```